 (6) At the conclusion of each race meeting or as otherwise determined by the stewards, a bookmaker is to supply in writing on the form approved by the Commission to the stewards full particulars of unpaid winning wagers.

 [Rule 37 amended: Gazette 19 Oct 2010 p.
-5191-2.]
+5191-2; 15 Mar 2019 p.
+800-1.]

 38. Tickets

-(1) A bookmaker conducting wagering at a racecourse is to ensure that the tickets used in the carrying on of that bookmaker’s business are in a form approved by the Commission and have printed (not stamped or written) on the ticket the bookmaker’s name and the name of the controlling authority by which that bookmaker is licensed.
+(1) A bookmaker conducting wagering at a racecourse is to ensure that the tickets used in the carrying on of that bookmaker’s business are in a form approved by the Commission and have printed (not stamped or written) on the ticket the bookmaker’s name and the Commission’s name.

 (2) The tickets referred to in subrule (1) are to —